vanRooijen/dot_files/install_script_notes.md

 and themes that you have on your system, as well as back them up and be able to convert back to the original state you were in.

+## Script limited
+I think I should limit the use of my script to a few common things that people will want to easily install, if you want something more niche like the config of my pdf viewer, you can always install it manually.
+Or I could put that in a completely separate script.

+That is something I think is nice to put in a completely separate script, because a pdf viewer is still something that is used in general by everyone.
+And while Zathura is very nice for vim users, given it's vim-like keybindings, it is also wonderful in it's simplicity applicable to a general audience.

+It is also good to split all the install functions such that it is not a very convoluted script to use.
+Rather, you can run auto_install.sh --pdf_viewer and it will install the pdf viewer and it's configuration. auto_install.sh --wallpapers and it will install the wallpapers as well as variety, which is feel is good for switching wallpapers.

+In Summary, I think I should break the script up into the following parts:

+- [ ] raydots.sh - the shell of the scripts, simply something that will handle
+all the parameters and call the other scripts.
+- [ ] install_general.sh - the script that will install the shell theme. gtk theme,
+icon theme
+- [ ] install_pdf_viewer.sh - the script that will install the pdf viewer and it's
+configuration.
+- [ ] install_wallpapers.sh - the script that will install the wallpapers and
+variety.
+- [ ] install_terminal.sh - the script that will install kitty terminal and it's
+configuration, as well as adding to the bash script and also
+- [ ] auto_update.sh - the script that will pull updates from my repository based on
+the version of gnome you are running.

+## Note:
+Auto Update, should work as I have previously described where it actually calls a changing script from the internet, which will update the system according to what is necessary with the current update that gnome is doing.
+This can be done as a cronjob, which also maybe should check if the gnome version has updated on every start up.
+This way, if it is updated and the user theme will be out of date, you can turn the extension off and say a notification configuration for your gnome version is currently being updated.

 ## Current state of the script:
 For the install script, I do not yet want to do any of that.